learnables/cherry/README.md

 ## Contributing

-First, thanks for your consideration in contributing to cherry.
 Here are a couple of guidelines we strive to follow.

 * It's always a good idea to open an issue first, where we can discuss how to best proceed.